Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool searches n8n nodes by keyword and distinguishes from siblings like get_node and search_templates by mentioning optional real-world examples and specific parameters.
+The description clearly states the tool searches n8n nodes by keyword, provides example queries, and distinguishes itself from siblings like get_node (which retrieves a specific node) and search_templates (which searches templates).
+The verb 'Search' with resource 'n8n nodes' is specific and unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.